 They’re one of my favorite groups of students- a marvelous blend of big kid psyche and little kid sass, of sophistication and naiveté, of brilliance and idiocy.
-I taught them science for years, watching their morphosis from September until June.
-I can say, without a doubt, no one change as drastically in such a relatively short period of time as high school freshmen.
+I taught them science for years, watching them morph from September until June.
+I can say, without a doubt, no one changes as drastically, and in such a relatively short period of time, as high school freshmen.

-Here is my unsolicited advice for freshmen starting high school.
+Moms, here is my unsolicited advice if you have freshmen starting high school.
 (Freshmen, listen up!)

-Parents, your kid may look more mature and responsible than ever—and s(he) could very well be—but the beginning of the school year is not the time to extend latitude.
+Mom, your kid may look more mature and responsible than ever—and she or he could very well be more mature and responsible—but the beginning of the school year is not the time to extend latitude.